 The frame sports 2.4 in galvanized steel tubing (rust-free).
-The legs (four in total) are made from 3 distinct steel tubes and they are connected to the frame with the manufacturer’s patented welded plate system.
+The support legs (four in total) are made from 3 distinct steel tubes and they are connected to the frame with the manufacturer’s patented welded plate system.
 It adds rigidity and stability to the trampoline.

-There are no extras such as ladders.
+Unfortunately, BouncePro doesn’t arrive with extras, such as ladders.
 The trampoline itself is higher than most other units; bear this in mind if you have smaller children, as they could need help getting on and off the trampoline.

-The spring pads and the mat are made of heavy duty materials and are UV-resistant.
+The spring pads and the mat are made of heavy-duty materials and are UV-resistant.
 However, the spring pad is the weakest link since it is prone to tearing and breaking fast.

-The parts are easily available from third-party retailers, however they can be quite pricey.
+The parts are easily available from third-party retailers, however, they can be quite pricey.